 When can I get in free?

 You must purchase a ticket to attend the fair during operating hours.
 However, you may come for lunch Mon-Fri 11:00 am - 2:00 pm free of charge.
-While the fair doesn't start until 2:00 pm on weekdays, many food vendors will be open for lunch.
+While the fair doesn't start until 2:00 pm on weekdays, most food vendors will be open for lunch.

 How much are tickets?

 Tickets are $10 for adults (13+) and $6 for kids (6-12).
 Children under 6 are FREE!